wiicode/cybersecurity-framework/home-subscriptions-bronze.md

 -   **responds** to cyber security incidents to reduce the harm they cause to organisations
 -   **connects** organizations with cyber security services providers

-# How do feelings affect cybersecurity?
-> Until machines become sentient and aware, it is ultimately people who make cybersecurity work.
-Cybersecurity thrives in trickle-down economics.
-Business leaders set the expectations, and are responsible for nurturning a culture that supports cybersecurity all the way down to the bottom.
-{.is-info}

 Cyber security researchers can generally find 359 ways to compromise your systems, but not all will work for your business.
 BCSF encourages companies delop their own materials rather than outousrce that responsibility to tools and subscriptions.
 With that said, a subscription may be part of your program, but it should not be the whole process.
 A successful program often includes:

 - Policies and Procedures training during onboarding and annually.